Dr. Hahrie Han

 Political Scientist, Author, Professor

-Dr. Hahrie Han is the Anton Vonk Associate Professor of Environmental Politics in the Department of Political Science at the University of California, Santa Barbara.
+Dr. Hahrie Han is the Director of the SNF Agora Institute at Johns Hopkins.
+Previously, she was the Anton Vonk Associate Professor of Environmental Politics in the Department of Political Science at the University of California, Santa Barbara.
 From 2005-2015, she was an Associate Professor of Political Science at Wellesley College and was a Robert Wood Johnson Health Policy Scholar at Harvard University from 2009-2011.
 She specializes in the politics of environmental and social policy, focusing particularly on the role that civic associations play in mobilizing participation in politics and policy advocacy.

 In addition to many award-winning articles, Hahrie has published three books, How Organizations Develop Activists: Civic Associations and Leadership in the 21st Century, Groundbreakers: How Obama’s 2.2 Million Activists Transformed Campaigns in America, and Moved to Action: Motivation, Participation, and Inequality in American Politics.
 Her most recent book, How Organizations Develop Activists, examines what kinds of strategies are most effective for organizations to use in engaging activists and building movements.